Home Insurance Explained: Are Frozen Pipes Covered Under Your Policy?

 2. Be careful not to set the thermostat at, 50°F or less, as most pipe freezes happen in the basement.
 A house set to 50 could easily see the basement dip well below that in a cold snap.

-3. If you have a vacant commercial building, it is important to shut off the water and drain all of the pipes to avoid any water damage claims.
+3. If you have a vacant commercial building, you need to shut off the water and drain all the pipes to avoid any water damage claims.

 4. Insulate pipes in your home’s crawl spaces and attic.